Peter Coad

+Later in his career, he turned his attention to nonprofit work and developed software to help people read and study the Scriptures more effectively.
+This resulted in Parallel Plus® Bible-study app.

 Biography

 Coad received a Bachelor of Science with Honors in Electrical Engineering from OSU (Stillwater) in 1977 and a Master of Science in Computer Science from USC in 1981.

+From 1978 to 1988, Coad worked as a systems engineer and a software-methods coach.

 In 1988, Peter Coad founded Object International, a software consulting firm where he served as president.

-From 1989 through the 1990s, Coad co-authored six books on the analysis, design, and programming of object-oriented software.
-During this time Coad became famous through his work on the Coad/Yourdon method for Object-oriented analysis (OOA) which he had developed together with Edward Yourdon.
-He is considered a supporter of the lightweight methodology called Feature Driven Development (FDD), which was developed primarily by co-author Jeff De Luca.
+From 1989 to 1999, Coad coached teams on how to build systems that would gracefully accommodate unexpected change.
+He authored six books on object-oriented development, beginning with "Object-Oriented Analysis" in 1989.

 In 1999, Coad was co-founder of the software company TogetherSoft, where he served as chairman, chief executive officer, and president.
+The company was known for a successful CASE/UML tool Together which was later sold to Borland.